AyaPK/AS-Python-Portfolio/README.md

 # Aya Stead
-A portfolio compilation of Python projects
+A portfolio compilation of Python projects mostly made as a study of GUI design in Tkinter

 - Bingo Game.py<br/>
  A simple bingo game with features based on it's Javascript counterpart